J. Jayalalithaa: Leader of the Opposition, 2006

 In August 2008, Jayalalithaa moved the Supreme Court to nullify the Katchatheevu agreements of 1974 and 1976.
 She had raised the retrieval of the islet in her maiden Independence Day address in August 1991.
 In 1991, Jayalalithaa led Tamil Nadu Assembly adopted a resolution demanding the retrieval of Katchatheevu.
-During the civil war and with northern borders under the control of the LTTE, the fishermen had easy access into the fishing grounds.
+During the civil war and with northern borders under the control of the LTTE, the fishermen had easy access to the fishing grounds.

 Jayalalithaa undertook a day-long fast in March 2009, a couple of months before the Parliamentary elections demanding an immediate ceasefire.
 She accused then Chief Minister Karunanidhi led DMK government in the State and the UPA government at the Centre of "criminal neglect in failing to provide relief and succour to the Sri Lankan Tamils".

 In April 2009, LTTE Chief Prabhakaran thanked Jayalalithaa for voicing her support in favour of Tamil Eelam through a secret letter.
 It was later revealed by AIADMK MP Maitreyan.

 After she returned to power in May 2011, the Assembly had adopted several resolutions, seeking an international probe into the alleged war crimes and genocide in the final phase of the Sri Lankan Civil War.
 She also demanded an economic embargo on Sri Lanka.
 She expressed her opposition not only to the presence of Sri Lankan military personnel receiving training anywhere in India but also to that of Sri Lankan sportspersons.

 As for Sri Lankan Tamil refugees living in Tamil Nadu, she had changed her position.
 Originally, she justified the refugees taking shelter in the State "as long as the genocide continues" in the Sri Lanka.
 But, after the Assassination of Rajiv Gandhi in 1991, she had branded the refugee camps as "breeding grounds" for LTTE militants.
 However, she turned sympathetic again to the refugees in 2011.
 She not only enhanced allowance for them but also announced a special scheme for building "durable houses" for rehabilitation.